BDPA-SITES-Indy/Back-End/README.txt

 Unit 1: JavaScript Basics
   •	Data types
     o	Variables

-  •	If and Case statement
+  •	If and Case statements
     o	Operators
   •	For and While Loops
   •	Arrays and String with methods
   •	Objects
   •	Functions
     o	Recursive
     o	Global and local variables